 Trainees across IM are encouraged to get involved in the firm's CSR and charity fund-raising activities.

 How to het an Irwin Mitchell training contract

 Vacation scheme deadline: 15 January 2017

 Application and video interview

 Irwin Mitchell receives over 2,000 applications each year for its 50 or so training contracts up for grabs.
 Applications begin with a cover letter and some questions on “your reasons for choosing to apply to Irwin Mitchell, what you believe you could add to the firm, and your motivations for applying for a particular stream,” graduate recruitment officer Alex Burgess tells us.
 (Read our True Picture on the firm to learn more about these 'streams'.)
 There are also the usual competency-based questions, plus ones covering work experience and qualifications.

-Roughly 200 people go through to the assessment centre, which involves a group exercise, an instruction-taking task and an interview, plus a tour of the office.
+Roughly 200 people go through to the assessment centre, which involves a group exercise, an instruction-taking and written task, and an interview, plus a Q&A with trainee.

 The group exercise varies each year, but IM always looks closely at “how candidates interact with each other and combine forces to achieve the desired goal.”
 For the instruction-taking task, candidates listen to a phone message from a potential client and prepare a brief in order to discuss the potential case with the assessors.
 This tests their ability to extract relevant information, prepare a summary and analyse it effectively.

 Then there's the interview, which is carried out by a partner and an associate, or a member of the graduate recruitment team from the office the candidate is applying to.
 This involves a mix of questions covering the candidate's CV, their motivations, their knowledge of the firm and competencies like client focus and discipline.